nevakee716/Timeline/help/Help_layout.md

 ## Description
 Allow you to display DateProperty of your objects (and their associated objects) in a Timeline.
-The Layout support one level of association, and the customDisplay string
+The Layout support one level of association, and the customDisplay string.
+It will also work with the customdisplay string enhanced.

 ## Screen Shot
 <img src="https://raw.githubusercontent.com/nevakee716/Timeline/master/screen/1.jpg" alt="Drawing" style="width: 95%;"/>